juju/docs/src/en/models-cmr.md

 An offer can be consumed without relating to it.
 This workflow sets up the proxy application in the consuming model and creates a user-defined alias for the offer.
-This latter is what's used to relate to.
-Having an offer alias can avoid a namespsce conflict with a pre-existing application.
+This latter is what's used to subsequently relate to.
+Having an offer alias can avoid a namespace conflict with a pre-existing application.

 `juju consume <offer url> <offer alias>`
-`juju relate <application> <offer alias>`
+`juju add-relation <application> <offer alias>`

 Offers which have been consumed show up in `juju status` in the SAAS section.